yzr456/tp/docs/UserGuide.md

             JC		     1 - 2
             POLY		 1 - 3
             UNI		     1 - 5
-`EMAIL`: Standard email format
+`EMAIL`: Standard email format.
-`PHONE_NUMBER`: Singaporean mobile number, starts with 8 or 9 and is 8 numeric digit long `ADDRESS`: Alphanumerical characters, whitespaces, hyphens and hashes
+`PHONE_NUMBER`: Singaporean mobile number, starts with 8 or 9 and is 8 numeric digit long.
+`ADDRESS`: Alphanumerical characters, whitespaces, hyphens, and hashes, not more than 500 characters long.